Upgrade All Python Packages Effortlessly With pip

 Command Description

-stdout.split('\\n') Splits the standard output into an array of strings, each representing a line of the output.
+stdout.split('\\n') Splits the standard output into an array of strings, with each string representing one line of output.

-Detailed Explanation of Python Package Upgrade Scripts
+Detailed Explanation for Python Package Upgrade Scripts

-Automating the Upgrade of All Python Packages Using a Bash Script
+Automating the Upgrade of All Python Packages using a Bash Script

-Bash Script for Unix-based Systems
+Bash script for Unix-based systems

 #!/bin/bash